swift-nav/libsbp/HOWTO.md

 push this unintentionally) and/or make sure you're submodule are up-to-date with `git submodule update --init --checkout --recursive`.

+### Tox error: `ERROR: FAIL could not package project`

+Tox needs to be run with the Python it was installed with (and apparently must run with Python 2) otherwise you'll get an error similar to:

+    ERROR: FAIL could not package project - v = InvocationError('/home/ubuntu/dev/libsbp/python/.tox/.tox/bin/python setup.py sdist --formats=zip --dist-dir /home/ubuntu/dev/libsbp/python/.tox/dist', -11)

+Tox also seems to have issues interacting with conda environments.
+The easiest way to work around this is to remove conda from your path and make sure tox is installed with a Python2 version of the interpreter.

 # Contributions

 This library is developed internally by Swift Navigation.
 We welcome